Skip to content

 Problems

-Before Roselab servers were available, students run their machine learning projects on either the Nautilus cluster or CSE shared servers.
-The two options were at extreme ends of the virtualization spectrum.
-Nautilus provided complete virtualization in an ephemeral application container while the shared servers offered no virtualization.
-The actual machine learning development falls between the two.
+Before Roselab servers were available, students ran their machine learning projects on either the Nautilus cluster or CSE shared servers.
+These two options were at extreme ends of the virtualization spectrum.
+Nautilus provided complete virtualization in ephemeral application containers, while the shared servers offered no virtualization.
+The actual machine learning development needs fell between these two extremes.
 Student developers aimed to protect their computing resources and data from disruption by others.
-Also, they needed a persistent development environment that would not disappear after every run.
+Additionally, they needed a persistent development environment that would not disappear after every run.

-Attempts to resolve these issues through the use of Linux user permission and persistent storage were made, but these solutions still had their limitations.
-Linux user permission provided isolation for each user's environment.
-However, it lacks network isolation, requires a significant amount of conventional rules, and makes the installation of dependencies difficult.
-Although persistent storage allows for a persistent environment in the container, the storage was network mounted and spatially distant from the running server, resulting in slower read and write speeds compared to ephemeral storage.
+Attempts to resolve these issues through the use of Linux user permissions and persistent storage were made, but these solutions still had their limitations.
+Linux user permissions provided isolation for each user's environment.
+However, it lacked network isolation, required a significant number of conventional rules, and made the installation of dependencies difficult.
+Although persistent storage allowed for a persistent environment in the container, the storage was network-mounted and spatially distant from the running server, resulting in slower read and write speeds compared to ephemeral storage.

-Roselab servers aims to address these issues by leveraging advanced technology such as ZFS and Linux Containers.
-These servers offer a sufficient level of storage, CPU, memory, and network isolation, while maintaining minimal performance costs.
+Roselab servers aim to address these issues by leveraging advanced technology such as ZFS and Linux Containers.
+These servers offer sufficient levels of storage, CPU, memory, and network isolation while maintaining minimal performance costs.
 Each user has root and desktop access to the server as if it were their personal workstation.

 Security and Privacy